RasaHQ/rasa/docs/index.rst

 .. chat-bubble::
    :text: Rasa is a framework for building conversational software:
-      Messenger/Slack bots, Alexa skills, etc. We'll abbreviate this as a **bot** in this documentation.
+      Messenger/Slack bots, Alexa skills, etc. We'll abbreviate this as a <strong>bot</strong>
+      in this documentation.
    :sender: bot